 Mario & Antonio (1991) John Ahearn & Rigoberto Torres

 John Ahearn (Binghamton, USA - 1951) attended Cornell University and lived and worked in the Bronx, New York.
-He was a member of Colab in 1977 with Jenny Holzer and others.
-Ahearn worked in the Bronx with Rigoberto Torres (Aquadilla, Puerto Rico - 1960), who also grew up there.
+In 1977 he was a member of Colab with, among others, Jenny Holzer.
+Ahearn worked in the Bronx with Rigoberto Torres (Aquadilla, Puerto Rico - 1960), who had also grown up there.
 They worked on many casts of local residents there.
 Between 1979 and 1995 they worked together in a studio in the South Bronx.
 Ahearn lives and works in New York.
 Torres lives and works in Orlando, Florida.